TomSteer1/WM242-ISS-CW/docs/Diagrams/MediCloud.md

 MediCloud-> Auth: Check Authentication and Roles (Staff) alt Authenticated
 Auth --> MediCloud: User
-note over MediCloud: Checks if file exists alt File exists note over MediCloud: Checks if the user owns the file alt Has permission note over MediCloud: Gets the current status of the public/shared parameter \nFlips the boolean \nUpdates the file in DB MediCloud --> Client: Redirect to /files else Does not have permission
+MediCloud -> MediCloud: Checks if file exists alt File exists
+MediCloud -> MediCloud: Checks if the user owns the file alt Has permission
+MediCloud -> MediCloud: Gets the current status of the public/shared parameter \nFlips the boolean \nUpdates the file in DB MediCloud --> Client: Redirect to /files else Does not have permission
 MediCloud --> Client: 403